 - Finding an amenable and consistent way for states to tax or apply fees to the evolution of work (i.e., gig economy), which is rapidly growing and forcing policymakers to grapple with how to tax or apply fees to disruptive technologies that do not rely on brick-and-mortar presences in a state and are competing with traditional industries that already may be regulated and taxed.

-- Ensuring budget deficits at the state and city level, especially due to COVID-19 impacts, are addressed with holistic strategies that do not disproportionately impact technology companies.
+- Ensuring any budget deficits at the state and city level are addressed with holistic strategies that do not disproportionately impact technology companies.